Festacio/Projects/README.md

 (My speech is really rusty.)

 - Logical reasoning: 6.
-(My logical thinking is pretty solid in my opinion, but I would'nt go as far as to say that it's flawless or something like that.
-I have yet much to learn and see.)
+(My logical thinking is pretty solid in my opinion, but I wouldn't go as far as to say that it's flawless or anything like that.
+I still have much to learn.)

 - C: 4.
 - C++: 5.
-- C#: 5.
-(I like C and its family.)
+(Used it in most of my classes, but not as an object oriented language, that's why I gave me a 5 instead of a 6.)
+- C#: 4.
+(Used it while learning to mess with the Unity engine.)

 - Python: 4.
 (I think Python is a very good language, it's accessible, it's massive popular nowadays and it even is a great starting point for the basics